Actor portayal.

 With NGENLA, you have a flexible, 3-day window to catch up on your missed dose.
 It's important that the time between 2 doses is 3 days.
 If more than 3 days have passed, skip the missed dose and administer the next dose to your child on the regularly scheduled day.
 You can then resume your child’s regular once-weekly dosing schedule.

-See what real patients have to say
+See what a patient and caregiver have to say

-about their experience with NGENLA.
+about their treatment journey with NGENLA.

 This site is intended only for U.S. residents.
 The products discussed in this site may have different product labeling in different countries.
 The information provided is for educational purposes only and is not intended to replace discussions with a healthcare provider.

-© 2024 Pfizer Inc. All rights reserved.
-PP-SMT-USA-0404
+© 2025 Pfizer Inc. All rights reserved.
+PP-SMT-USA-0599

 View mobile Terms and Conditions at engagedrx.com/pghd.
 Msg & Data rates may apply.
 Msg frequency varies.
 Text HELP for info, STOP to opt out.
 Pfizer’s Privacy Policy can be found at pfizer.com/privacy.